jlweand/DssVisualizer/docs/source/limitations.rst

   imports.
 So the five files that have the distinct methods are: KeyPress, MulitExcludeThroughput, MulitIncludeThroughput, TSharkThroughput, and ManualScreenshot.

 * **Annotations:**  The UI only allows for one annotation per item.
 It calls the back end method to add/edit an 'annotation' attribute.
-The back end (both MongoDB and ElasticSearch) both have the capibality to add multiple annotations ('annotations' attribute) as well, with the edit and delete methods.
+The back end (both MongoDB and ElasticSearch) both have the capability to add multiple annotations ('annotations' attribute) as well, with the edit and delete methods.
 So there are three annotation methods that aren't currently used.
 I left them there for future work.

 Issues we know about